ximonsson/OSM.jl/README.md

 ## Data Object

-All data from a file is stored within a `OSM.Data` object that containes fields to the Nodes `nodes`, Ways `ways` and Relations `relations` (not implemented at the moment).
+All data from a file is stored within a `OSM.Data` object that containes fields to the Nodes `nodes`, Ways `ways` and Relations `relations`.

 ## Extract Data